 IT support and online resources

 We send many University communications to your University email address.
 You need to check your email often (daily in term time).
-You can access your email using the portal MyBristol or through Gmail.
+You can access your email using the portal MyBristol.
+Alternatively you can access through Outlook (first year & migrated students) or Gmail (other students).

-Your email address uses your user ID (email@example.com), and you cannot change this.
+Your email address uses your user ID, i.e. email@example.com for Gmail users or firstname.lastname@example.org for Outlook users, and you cannot change this.
 You can create a user friendly email address for others to contact you on while you are a student.

 University portal - MyBristol